vuejs/awesome-vue/README.md

 *Detect when components enter viewport*

 - [vue-scrollview](https://github.com/chrishurlburt/vue-scrollview) - A component utilizing scoped slots to detect when a vue component enters and leaves the viewport.
+- [vue-scrollactive](https://github.com/eddiemf/vue-scrollactive) - Adds an active class in a menu item based on the current section in viewport, also scrolling to the section when clicking the menu item.

 *Customize the scroll behavior*